"The more that you read, the more things you will know.

 In studying English at Beehive Lane, pupils develop skills in speaking, listening, reading and writing.
 The English Curriculum we offer enables every single child, regardless of individual characteristics, circumstances or disadvantage the opportunity to express themselves creatively and imaginatively and to communicate with others effectively.
 Pupils learn to become enthusiastic and critical readers of stories, poetry and drama as well as non-fiction and media texts.
 The study of English helps pupils understand how language works by looking at its patterns, structures and origins.
-Using this knowledge pupils can choose and adapt what they say and write to different situations.
-Opportunities are provided for pupils to become confident, competent and expressive users of the language with a developing knowledge of how it works and opportunities to develop a rich and powerful vocabulary.
+Using this knowledge, pupils can choose and adapt what they say and write to different situations.
+Opportunities are provided for pupils to become confident, competent and expressive users of a rich and powerful vocabulary.

-Challenging and highly engaging, carefully selected Focus Class Texts provide a basis for high quality reading and speaking and listening skills and coupled with the provision of carefully selected books and resources in all areas, contributes to a rich, varied and highly engaging English curriculum.
+Challenging and highly engaging, carefully selected focus class texts provide a basis for high quality reading and speaking and listening skills and, coupled with the provision of carefully selected books and resources in all areas, contribute to a rich, varied and highly engaging English curriculum.

 High expectations, through the development of excellent attitudes to learning from all pupils and staff, is the key to highly effective learning in English at Beehive Lane.
 This is constantly developed through staff training and development, the curriculum we use and in all lessons and during monitoring.
-As a school we use the English Planning Kit which is a resource to enable the delivery of the 2014 National Curriculum coherently and effectively.
-The school enhances and adds to the Curriculum to tailor it to our school and this ensures we are able to exceed the National requirements in English.
-The Planning Kit details small learning steps based on the NC and a more detailed progression.
+As a school we use the English Planning Kit to enable the delivery of the 2014 National Curriculum coherently and effectively.
+The school enhances and adds to the curriculum to tailor it to our school and this ensures we are able to exceed the national requirements in English.
+The Planning Kit details small learning steps based on the National Curriculum and a more detailed progression.
 Additional objectives are taught where gaps or weaknesses have been identified.
 This ensures a more rounded and complete English Curriculum for our school.
 Following the structure of the National Curriculum, the English Planning Kit is divided into four key areas which are then subdivided.

 In complex areas such as Reading Comprehension, there are a further ten sub-strands e.g. predicting, summarising and inferring.
 It is these clear objectives which teachers use as a basis for their planning.
 In all areas of English the objectives are cumulative and ensure that pupils are secure in previous objectives before moving on.
 All objectives are challenging to ensure all pupils make outstanding progress.

 In terms of assessment we use the English Assessment kit which enables us to assess the English Planning Kit both thoroughly and thoughtfully.
 All strands are assessed and recorded on Target Tracker and English Assessment Grids.
 All teachers assess the three main areas of Reading, Writing and Speaking and Listening.
 Assessment in English is also periodic, informed by evidence collected in lessons.
 Termly Reading, GPS and Writing tests are used to inform next steps and gaps.
-We also assess children using the Reading Fluency Scale and the twice annual Salford Reading Test alongside Teacher Assessment and Reading Accuracy Assessments.
-Spelling and Grammar tests are also used. (see attached for further information).
-In Early Years as a result of increasing numbers of children who are not school ready and have weak speaking and listening skills on entry to school, we use the Wellcomm Assessment Kit to assess and support children to close the gap and meet the needs of pupils in this area.
-Comprehensive and regular Phonic Assessment is used in each Phase to inform next steps.
+We also assess children using the Reading Fluency Scale and the termly Salford Reading Test alongside Teacher Assessment and Reading Accuracy Assessments.
+Spelling and Grammar tests are also used.
+In Early Years, as a result of increasing numbers of children who are not school ready and have weak speaking and listening skills on entry to school, we use the Wellcomm Assessment Kit to assess and support children to close the gap and meet the needs of pupils in this area.
+Comprehensive and regular phonic assessment is used in each Phase to inform next steps.

-The teaching of Reading begins in Reception and follows the Letters and Sounds Programme.
+The teaching of Reading begins in Reception and follows the Essential Letters and Sounds (ELS) Programme.
 This ensures we exceed the expectations of the National Curriculum and the Early learning Goals.
-The teaching of systematic, synthetic Phonics begins immediately the children start school and may include Phase 1 if appropriate to specific children.
-As a school we have clear expectations of pupils’ phonics progress and this is reviewed daily in the Phonics lesson and more summatively each term to ensure the children are reaching age related expectations.
+The teaching of systematic, synthetic phonics begins immediately the children start school and may include Phase 1 if appropriate to specific children.
+As a school, we have clear expectations of pupils’ phonics progress and this is reviewed daily in the Phonics lesson and more summatively each term to ensure the children are reaching age-related expectations.
 All children continue with a phonic education through KS1, with each element applied to spelling as well as to reading.
-Children who do not reach age-expected levels of attainment in phonics by the end of KS1 may continue into Year 3 with this approach, for either, spelling, reading or both.
+Children who do not reach age-expected levels of attainment in phonics by the end of KS1 may continue into Year 3 with this approach, for either spelling, reading or both.

-Assessment in Reading is carried out by the Class Teachers and SLT and decisions made about the progress of pupils made in conjunction with all Reading Assessments.
-These include J.B.
-Assessment Sheets (all reading strands), Phonic Assessment Sheets, Formative and Summative assessments.
+Assessment in Reading is carried out by the class teachers and SLT and decisions made about the progress of pupils made in conjunction with all Reading Assessments.
 The focus needs to be on identifying concerns and needs immediately and closing the gap quickly.
 Intervention is carefully planned to ensure low attaining pupils receive extra reading support and become confident, fluent readers.
 Extra provision is planned for and delivered by the Class Teachers.
-Some intervention may be delivered by trained LSA’s only as requested by Mrs Coote (SENCO) or Mrs Middleton ( English Subject Leader) or SLT.
-Support programmes include Precision Teaching, Catch Up and Project X reading programmes and are highly beneficial in supporting our children enabling them all to make outstanding progress.
+Some intervention may be delivered by trained LSAs only as requested by the SENCO, English Subject Leader or SLT.
+Support programmes may include Precision Teaching, Catch Up and Project X reading programmes which are highly beneficial in supporting our children enabling them all to make outstanding progress.
 Our partnerships with parents are crucial in ensuring this success.

-As a school we follow the Book Banding system and this ensures the sequence of reading books shows a cumulative progression in phonics knowledge matched to Letters and Sounds.
-Children follow book bands beyond Lime Books if necessary, however some greater depth children will become Y readers.
-All children from Year 2 onwards have access to quality class texts (fiction and non-fiction) and this forms a key part of our school curriculum.
+As a school, we follow the Book Banding system and this ensures the sequence of reading books shows a cumulative progression in phonics knowledge matched to ELS.
+Children follow book bands beyond Lime Books if necessary or may move on to become Y readers.
+Children in all year groups access quality class texts which forms a key part of our school curriculum.

-Children also take home the Class Texts used in their specific Year groups and often complete homework related tasks.
+Children may also take home the class texts used in their specific Year groups and complete homework related tasks.
 Reading focussed assemblies are highly engaging and the children love to participate.
 We enjoy sharing all types of stories, poems and news on a regular basis in class and as a whole school and this often leads to new initiatives and current affairs being widely discussed.
-A favourite recent assembly involved us watching Michael Rosen perform his infamous Chocolate Cake poem!
-This excited the children to write and share some of their own poems.

-Children also have wide access to select books to take home from the library and from our non-fiction resources for enjoyment.
-We also participate in a scheme called Keep on Reading which is run by a local retired Head teacher called Les Kemp and is targeted at Year 3 and 4 children.
+Children also have wide access to select books to take home from the class or school library and from our non-fiction resources for enjoyment.
+We also participate in a scheme called Keep on Reading which is targeted at Year 3 and 4 children.
 Every child in these Year groups takes a set book home (the same across each class) and has it read to them by a parent.
 The books are carefully chosen to be engaging for the children.
 They have 2 weeks to share the book and discuss with parents /carers and then we run a follow up session in school, which is great fun and involves the children taking part in fun book and character related activities and competitions.
 This is a fun and novel way to ensure children at Beehive Lane get to engage with and love books.
-They also have access and are widely encouraged to read for enjoyment across the Curriculum and parents and children are taught about and encouraged to use websites such as the Book Trust, First News and the Open Library to source books and stories of particular interest.
-Many children enjoy listening to the Book Trust Story time and also enjoy participating in activities and book related quizzes and games to make reading fun.
+They also have access and are widely encouraged to read for enjoyment across the Curriculum and parents and children are taught about and encouraged to use online sources to supplement their reading.
 We also have a very high uptake of children who take part in the Summer Big Read run by the County Council and this involves children reading 6 books and taking part in fun activities through the summer.

 Children have opportunities to write and present speeches, tell stories and perform poetry to real audiences and take part in inter school competitions.
-They all take part in drama presentations, plays and performances and especially enjoy theatre visits, film making and storytelling.
+They all take part in drama presentations, plays and performances and especially enjoy theatre visits and storytelling.
 This is critical in ensuring children understand the link and are able to become ‘Readers as Writers and Writers as Readers’.
 This philosophy is engrained at Beehive Lane Primary School and permeates all aspects of our teaching.
-For many years we have been a Leading Literacy School and often participate in and lead projects and ventures with other schools.

 Pupils at Beehive Lane are able to express themselves creatively and imaginatively and communicate with others effectively.
 Pupils learn to become enthusiastic and critical readers of stories, poetry and drama as well as non-fiction and media texts.
 Our Pupil Perception feedback and outstanding attainment at the end of EYFS, Key Stage 1 and 2 reflect this.
 All our pupils make excellent progress in reaching age appropriate levels of fluency in reading and writing.
 This enables them to access all areas of the Curriculum.
 Pupils with SEND make outstanding progress and gain skills which they will need in order to succeed in life.